We will apply the five steps to PLC Program development to our next programming example of a process mixer.

 1 – Define the task:

 A normally open start and normally closed stop pushbuttons are used to start and stop the process.
-When the start button is pressed, solenoid A engergizes to start filling the tank.
+When the start button is pressed, solenoid A energizes to start filling the tank.
 As the tank fills, the empty level sensor switch closes.
 When the tank is full, the full level sensor switch closes.
 Solenoid A is de-energized.
 Mixer motor starts and runs for 3 minutes to mix the liquid.
-When the agitate motor stops, solenoid B is engergized to empty the tank.
-When the tank is completely empty, the empty sensor switch opens to de-engergize solenoid B. The start button is pressed to repeat the sequence.
+When the agitate motor stops, solenoid B is energized to empty the tank.
+When the tank is completely empty, the empty sensor switch opens to de-energize solenoid B. The start button is pressed to repeat the sequence.

 2 – Define the Inputs and Outputs: